Which way is best?

 We have had customers who have wheeled the dryer outside to hose down their rugs and clean them whilst resting on the dryer.
 If you are going to attempt this please ensure you only do so when it is unplugged.

-So you now seen a little list we can offer about what makes one way more appealing than the other.
-It’s a tad hard for us as we love the dryer whichever up it is.
+So now you’ve seen the little list we can offer about what makes one way more appealing than the other.
+It’s a tad hard for us as we love the dryer regardless of which way up it is.
 What do you think?
 Have you got a reason other than space for your dryer being upright or on wheels?
 Let us know by commenting on our social media pages under this post.

 Care to share your great ideas?